whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-13-Covet-Crate-Girl-Boss-Subscription-Box-September-2016-Review.md

 <br>

-I've only subscribed to them recently and this will be my second box that I've reviewed.
-The last box wasn't too exciting for me ([you can read that review here](http://whatsupmailbox.com/subscriptions/reviews/Covet-Crate-Girl-Boss-Subscription-Box-May-2016-Review/){:target="_blank"}) so I'm hoping this one will be better!
+Covet Crate is a subscription box that is more of a stationery and office product type of box.
+I enjoyed my last box (you can read my review here) so I had high hopes for this box as well.
+Let's find out what's in it!

 <br>